BILDIT-Platform/react-native-bildit-flybuy/docusaurus-docs/docs/Setup.md

 ## Installation

-You can install the React Native FlyBuy SDK with npm or yarn, as follows:
+You can install the React Native Flybuy SDK with npm or yarn, as follows:

 ```bash npm2yarn
 npm install --save react-native-bildit-flybuy